 - Butter knife: Small and blunt, reserved for bread service.

-We use knives solely to cut manageable portions, never to transport food to the mouth unless culturally appropriate.
+Importantly, we use knives solely to cut manageable portions and avoid transporting food to the mouth unless cultural norms allow it.

 Knife Handling Etiquette

-Knives are held gently, never clenched.
-We cut one bite at a time to maintain elegance and composure.
-Excessive cutting or sawing motions are avoided.
+We hold knives gently rather than clenching them.
+Additionally, we cut one bite at a time to maintain elegance and composure.
+Excessive cutting or sawing motions are avoided to preserve refinement.

 Mastery of Spoons